nfergu/popstrat/blog/bdgblog.md

 To train our model we need our data to be in tabular form where each row represents a single sample, and each column represents a specific variant.
-The table also contains a column for the population group or "Region", which is what we are trying to predict.
+The table also contains a column for the population group or "Region", which is the thing that we are trying to predict.

-Ultimately, in order for our data to be consumed by H2O we need it to end up in an H2O DataFrame object.
+Ultimately, in order for our data to be consumed by H2O we need it to end up in an H2O `DataFrame` object.
 Currently the best way to do this in Spark seems to be to convert our data to an RDD of Spark SQL [Row](http://spark.apache.org/docs/1.4.0/api/scala/index.html#org.apache.spark.sql.Row] objects, and then this can automatically be converted to an H2O DataFrame.

-To achieve this we first need to group the data by sample ID, and then sort the variants for each sample in a consistent manner.
-We choose to sort the data by variant ID.
+To achieve this we first need to group the data by sample ID, and then sort the variants for each sample in a consistent manner (by variant ID).
 We can then create a header row for our table, containing the Region column, the sample ID, and all of the variants.
 We then create an RDD of type `Row` for each sample.

 ```scala
 val sortedVariantsBySampleId: RDD[(String, Array[SampleVariant])] = filteredVariantsBySampleId.map {